materialsvirtuallab/nano281/labs/lab2/README.md

    image in Q4.1.
 (6 points)
 4. For the purposes of this exercise, we will not attempt to distinguish between different elements.
 Any value within the numpy array that is > 0 is considered a catalyst particle.
 Use K-means clustering to identify clusters of metal particles (you will need to figure out what a good value of K is).
+Hint: the way to do this is to consider the 2D coordinates of non-zero data points and use them in your K-Means fitting.
+An example is shown in your lecture notebooks on unsupervised learning.
+After you have obtained your cluster labels, you will need to remap your coordinates-label pairs into pixel values.
 Plot your clustered image, ensuring that each cluster has a different color.
 Comment on how you chose your value of K. (10 points)
 5. Finally, we will use a density-based clustering method called DBSCAN.
 Similar to part 4, any value in the numpy array that is > 0 is considered a catalyst particle.
 Use DBSCAN clustering to distinguish identify clusters of metal particles (you will need to figure out what a good value of `eps` is).
 Plot your clustered image, ensuring that each